fish-quant/sim-fish/docs/source/pattern_simulation.rst

 .. currentmodule:: simfish

-Functions used to simulate spots localization patterns.
+Functions used to simulate localization patterns.